College Disha

 Disadvantages of CBSE Board:

-• High fees are required.
+• High fees required.

 • Mainly focuses only on English and Science.